 ---

-Bella and Doctor Orlova arrived promptly; the cargo hold was full of tense energy as Bjorn rhythmically proceeded with his scanning of the cargo containers.
-Captain Nigel Carter, with a concerned expression, waited for Orlova to finish running her tests on the mysterious metallic cylinder.
+Bella and Doctor Orlova arrived promptly, the cargo hold was full of tense energy as Bjorn rhythmically proceeded with his scanning of the cargo containers, Captain Nigel Carter, with a concerned expression, waited for Orlova to finish running her tests on the mysterious stainless-steel cylinder.

-The Doctor was the best among them with her keen ability to diagnose even the most peculiar of ailments and she took her responsibilities very seriously; this was why they entrusted her with their lives.
+The Doctor was the best among them with her keen ability to diagnose even the most peculiar of ailments, and she took her responsibilities seriously.
+This was why they entrusted her with their lives.

-Taking a small sample from the metallic container, Orlova examined the thick blue liquid inside.
+Orlova took a small sample from the stainless-steel container.
+She examined the thick blue liquid inside.
 It was unlike anything she had ever encountered.

-"Ancients!
-What have you done?"
-Orlova cursed under her breath, scanning the results from several angles, trying to make sense of the astonishing lack of genetic information being provided to her.
+“Ancients!
+What have you done?”
+Orlova cursed under her breath.
+She scanned the results many times, trying to make sense of the astonishing lack of genetic information being provided to her.

-"So, who, or what, is it?"
+“So, what, who, is it?”
 Captain Carter asked, unable to keep the curiosity out of his voice.

 Doctor Orlova took a moment longer, swirling the thick blue liquid around.
-"I have no idea.
-This fluid contains some organic materials, but it's unlike anything I've ever seen before.
-I'm also not detecting any signs of radiation or otherwise harmful elements.
-It seems safe to open and investigate, but we need to be careful."
+“I do not know.
+This fluid contains some organic materials, but it’s unlike anything I’ve ever seen before.
+I’m also not detecting any signs of radiation or otherwise harmful elements.
+It seems safe to open and investigate.”

 “But why can’t you tell me who’s inside?”
 Nigel asked again, his baby blue eyes showing confusion.

-"Because this cylinder, this tube, this device, doesn't care who's in it.
+“Because this cylinder, this tube, this device, doesn’t care who’s in it.
 The blue material and blue energy associated with it would keep anything in stasis, best that I could tell.
-Regardless of even the person's age or state."
-Orlova said while continuing to examine the substance.
+Even the person’s age or state.”
+Orlova said while examining the substance.

-"You mean this could be a baby, a child, or even a full-grown man?"
-First Officer Bella asked, her eyes wide with shock.
+“Age—this might be an infant, child, or adult?”
+First Mate Bella asked, her eyes wide with shock.

-Bjorn finished his scan of the last container, "At least we're sure there's nothing illegal here.
-That counts for something, right?" he asked sarcastically, doing his best to alleviate some of the tension that had filled the air.
+Bjorn finished his scan of the last container.
+“At least we’re sure there’s nothing else illegal here.
+That counts for something, right?”
+He asked, doing his best to ease some of the tension that had filled the air.

-"I suppose that's a small victory," Captain Carter said with a nod, attempting to hide his worry.
+“I suppose that’s a minor victory,” Captain Carter said with a nod, attempting to hide his worry.

-Doctor Orlova, noticing the unease, decided to direct their attention to the more pressing matter at hand.
-"I believe we should open the container and investigate."
+Doctor Orlova noticed their unease.
+She directed their attention to the more pressing matter at hand.
+“I believe we should open the container and investigate.
+Given the limited information I can gather from this analysis, we should exercise extreme caution.”

 “Can you even open it, Doc?”
 Bjorn asked his old friend, his curiosity piquing.

-"There's a switch, open, closed.
-Currently, it's in a closed position.
-That's about as easy as it gets."
-Orlova replied with a small smile.
-"However, even though we have some idea about the contents inside, I still can't stress enough how important it is to approach this with caution."
-She glanced around the cargo bay before continuing, "Given the time this object has been in stasis, I wouldn't be surprised if it were highly unstable once opened."
+“There’s a switch—open, closed.
+Currently, it’s in the closed position.
+That’s about as easy as it gets.”
+Orlova said with a small smile.
+“However, even though we have some idea about the contents inside, I still can’t stress enough how important it is to approach this with caution.”

 Tatyana and Bjorn swung back from the cylinder, making their way to the firmly installed safety barriers on either side of the container.